rizkianakbar/suwit-game/README.md

 ## Live Demo

-Please click this link [Live Demo!](https://suwit-game.netlify.app/)
+Please click this link [Live Demo!](https://suwit-game.netlify.app/) (better open it on your phone browser)

 ## How to run this project